Military district: Reconstruction military districts (1867–1870)

+Each of these districts were governed by former Union Army general officers, and was required to adopt a new state constitution and ratify the 14th Amendment under the Reconstruction Acts in order to rejoin the Union.

 Uzbekistan

 Military districts (Harbiy okruglar) of the Armed Forces of Uzbekistan are under the jurisdiction of the defense ministry of the republic.
 In May 2001, the Tashkent Garrison was transformed into the Tashkent Military District.
 The following are a list of military districts in Uzbekistan: